 Easy Lunch: Prosciutto Arugula Goat Cheese Tartine

-Rub a garlic clove over your toasted bread.
-This is going to add so much flavor!!
-Then spread some goat cheese, layer with fresh prosciutto and top off with arugula and a generous drizzle of olive oil and balsamic vinegar.
-Some grated lemon zest and Maldon salt finish it off really nicely.
-All these ingredients combine to make such a perfect prosciutto arugula goat cheese sandwich.
+Generously spread goat cheese over your toasted bread.
+If you spread it while your bread is warm, it will sink into and coat all the nooks and crannies.
+Layer with a prosciutto slice (or 2 or 3), and top off with arugula and a generous drizzle of olive oil and balsamic vinegar.
+Some grated lemon zest and Maldon salt will finish it off nicely.

 What can I use instead of prosciutto?